-Top 5 Bible Verses That Will Help Battling Addiction
+Top 5 Bible Verses That Help Battle Addiction

 Addiction Treatment & Battling Addiction – One of the best tools that any recovering addict can keep at the ready is a strong sense of spirituality and a belief in a higher power.
 Recovery is by no means a simple or easy process, but it is possible for a recovering addict to survive and thrive, especially when they turn to the Bible in some of their more challenging times.

 The Bible contains answers and inspiration for any situation or feeling that recovery could bring about.
 Here are some of the most helpful Bible verses that a recovering addict may turn to.

 5 Verses From The Holy Bible That Help Someone Battle Addiction